Ottawa startup develops breakthrough technology to test for Legionnaire’s Disease bacteria

 The study found that Spartan's portable DNA-testing machine – a clock-radio-sized device that provides results in 45 minutes – delivered more accurate and timely indications of heightened legionella levels than those derived by the standard method of growing bacterial cultures.
 Nearly two-thirds of Spartan's findings of heightened levels were missed by culture tests.

 In one instance, a test using Spartan's technology revealed a federal building in Toronto had outbreak-sized levels of legionella, prompting an immediate flushing out of its cooling tower with chlorine.
 By contrast, bacterial culture tests didn't reveal any cause for concern.
-"Despite the fact that the test results we were doing in the traditional model didn't indicate that same level, we applied our current standard and protocol at that facility," said Kevin Radford, assistant deputy minister of Public Works and Government Services' (PWGS) real properties services.
+"Despite the fact that the test results we were doing in the traditional model didn't indicate that same level, we applied our current standard and protocol at that facility," said Kevin Radford, assistant deputy minister of Public Services and Procurement Canada (PSPC) real properties services.

 Legionnaires is an acute respiratory ailment caused by inhaling contaminated airborne water droplets emanating from air cooling towers and fountains common to large buildings.
 Infestations are likeliest to occur during warm weather.